Who Qualifies To Pay VAT In South Africa?

 In South Africa, the amount a business must make to be liable for income tax depends on its annual taxable income as well as the type of company being operated.
 Remember that sole proprietorships and partnerships are not handled as true ‘companies’, i.e. separate entities under the law.
 Instead, in these business types, the individual owner(s) is/are still taxed as ‘themselves’, and so their total taxable income will be taxed according to their personal income tax rate.

 If you are operating a business that counts as a separate legal entity instead, most notably PTY LTDs in South Africa, other income sources will not be considered for tax purposes- only the income of the business itself.
 Again, there is a tax threshold for consideration.
-Currently (in 2024) this lies at R95,751 for companies that count as Small Business Corporations (SBCs).
+Currently this lies at R95,751 for companies that count as Small Business Corporations (SBCs).

 Figuring out if you qualify to pay VAT in South Africa can be a tricky process, but it is the first step to ensuring you remain fully tax-compliant across all South African tax types.
 Hopefully, you now feel a lot more secure about whether or not you need to pay VAT!